Eveleth, Minnesota: In popular culture

+Wildrose (1984) The independent drama follows June Lorich, a recently divorced woman who takes a job as a heavy machinery operator in an all-male iron mine on Minnesota's Mesabi Range.
+Wildrose was shot on location in Eveleth and surrounding Iron Range areas to capture the authentic mining environment and to tell the story rooted in the region's real social and industrial landscape.

+North Country (2005) A drama based on the landmark Jenson v.
+Eveleth Taconite Co. sexual harassment case.
+It tells the story of Josey Aimes, who returns to northern Minnesota to work in an iron mine where she and other women face constant harassment and discrimination.
+Filmed largely in the northern Minnesota towns of Eveleth, Virginia, Chisholm, and Hibbing; Minneapolis; as well as Silver City and Santa Fe in New Mexico.

 Hockey

 The United States Hockey Hall of Fame (not to be confused with the Hockey Hall of Fame, in Toronto) is in Eveleth.
 The city has long been noted as a powerhouse of hockey talent.
 It has won several state championships, most recently in 1998.
 During the 1950s the Eveleth Golden Bears dominated high school hockey in Minnesota, garnering a number of state records, including most consecutive state championships (4: 1948–51), most consecutive championship games (5: 1948–52) and most consecutive tournament appearances (12: 1945–56), despite the district's tiny population.

 Eveleth has the "world's largest authentic hockey stick", standing at 107 feet and weighing 3 tons.
 A few blocks away from the stick is the Eveleth Hippodrome, Minnesota's oldest hockey arena still in use.
 The Rock Ridge Wolverines Boys & Girls hockey teams play there as one out of two of their home rinks, the other being the Iron Trail Motors Event Center in Virginia.

-The Eveleth Reds played in the United States Amateur Hockey Association between 1920 and 1925, and in the inaugural season of 1920–21 finished as runner-ups to the Cleveland Indians after losing a closely contested four-game series 12 goals to 14 in April 1921.
-Eveleth's biggest star player was defenseman Ivan "Ching" Johnson, who played three seasons for the club between 1920 and 1923, and was inducted into the Hockey Hall of Fame in 1958.